-Photographers have long held everything from prisms to twinkle lights to smartphone screens in front of their lenses to create compelling in-camera effects, stashing all manner of shiny objects their camera bags like a crow hides trinkets in a nest.
+Photographers have held everything from prisms to twinkle lights to smartphone screens in front of their lenses to create compelling in-camera effects, stashing all manner of shiny objects their camera bags like a crow hides trinkets in a nest.
 The effort results in neat reflections, rainbow patterns, dreamy bokeh, and lots of lens flare.
 It’s also a rather awkward technique, and when you finally get the exact result you’re looking for, it’s almost impossible to duplicate.

 Wielding a variety of different prisms and effects wands, the Lensbaby Omni Creative Filter System uses magnetic arms that attach to a filter ring, letting you position the effect wherever you want it while keeping your hands free while you shoot.
 The Omni is an interesting looking piece of hardware that will raise some eyebrows, but aims to both simplify and expand on creative lens effects.